 If you are looking at storing items that you will only ever need once in a blue moon, then the crating option could be right for you.
 Because the crates are placed in a rack which can only be reached using a forklift, you have very limited access to them, but this is usually reflected in the price.

 How easy is it to load/unload my items?

 Different facilities offer different benefits when it comes to loading and unloading your items.
 If you choose to store in a shipping container, you can usually drive right up to the doors, making unloading very easy.
 If you choose to go with a self storage unit, they will usually have a roller door which allows you to drive into the building.
 This means that you may have to carry your items a little further, but you do have the benefit of being able to unload indoors, which can be a real blessing when it comes to the British climate.

 How long do I want my storage for?

 The minimum contract for most companies tends to be one week.
-However, some companies offer a month long minimum contract.
-Most companies will also require at least one weeks notice when you leave so check ahead and make sure you only pay for the length of storage you require.
+However, some companies offer a month-long minimum contract.
+Most companies will also require at least one week’s notice when you leave, so check ahead and make sure you only pay for the length of storage you require.
 If you are unsure of how long you will be staying, most companies will offer a rolling contract.
 Some companies will offer discounts for long stays and upfront payments.
-For example, MoreStore Self Storage offers up to 20% off for pre-pay contracts and 20% off for fixed minimum periods.
+For example, MoreStore Self Storage offers up to 25% off for pre-pay contracts and 20% off for fixed monthly direct debits.

 What size room do I need?